findmypast/usher/README.md

 Configuration is defined in a [YAML](http://yaml.org/) or JSON file, by default named `usher.yml`.
 Configuration consists of named tasks, default variables, and import declarations.

 The first line of configuration must contain the property `version: 2` to use the configuration format described below.
-Files without it will use the old configuration format which is not compatible.
+Files without it not be compatible.

 ### Tasks